haiwera-silk-cd/magento-devdocs/guides/v2.0/design-styleguide/punctuation/punctuation.md

 (-) Use for:

-* Compound modifiers, but not common prefixes. ... *Correct examples:* high-value item, hard-to-find item
+* Compound modifiers, but not common prefixes. ... *Correct 例如:* high-value item, hard-to-find item

 * Multiple modifiers. ... *Correct example:* "high- and low-value items"